eding888/TimeWizard/README.md

  - Cookies are stored with secure and httponly headers.
  - Cors headers are properly set.
  - Auth tokens and refresh tokens are used.

+If you would like to contribute, feel free to submit a pr!